NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B: elbow hitbox appears on active frame 2
 - 5BBB(B) can be delayed
 - 6B turns back turned opponents around; more lift
-- 2B ends sooner
+- 2B Faster recovery on hit
 - 2B(A) changed to be 6A
 - 8B high crushes on frame 6
 - 8B(B) added as 6B with follow ups
 - JB shockwave hitbox is now -1 on hit (was -8)
 - 5A +5 damage and block damage, more lift
 - 5A(A) has more lift
-- 6A uncharged juggles better, hitbox appears one frame sooner, hilt hitbox is larger; final hit on all is a sweep
+- 6A
+  - Hitbox appears one frame sooner
+  - Hilt hitbox is larger
+  - Uncharged juggles better and ends with a low sweep
+  - 1C is a mid sweep
+  - 2C is an untechable sweep
 - 6A2C is unblockable; sweep ender is untechable
 - 4A: Window improved
 - Act4A is unblockable and drains chakra